-The primary mission of any business or large corporation is to prosper from its transactions.
-An ancillary and unspoken goal that accompanies this objective is to see an increase in profits so that the company may return substantial dividends to their shareholders or investors.
-However, business is competitive, sales are uncertain, and growth is often hard to sustain – thus making a business prosperous an onerous task for many, including large corporations.
+The primary mission of any small business or large corporation is to prosper from its transactions.
+You need to buy niche edits as an ancillary and unspoken search engine marketing goal that accompanies paid online advertising.
+More companies are turning to online platforms for their digital marketing campaigns this objective is to see an increase in profits so that the company may return substantial dividends to their shareholders or investors.
+However, business is competitive, sales are uncertain, and internet growth is often hard to sustain – thus making a business prosperous is an onerous task for many, including large corporations.
 So, if a company’s goal of making money and returning dividends to its investors is not adequately met by its sales or transactions, its next and most obvious choice to increase access to capital is by reducing liabilities through its taxes.
 With that and the old adage of “only death and taxes are certain” in mind, why would a company not do everything in its power to avoid paying an avoidably high tax rate on what are otherwise unavoidable taxes?
 The answer, which is becoming more apparent in a globalized economy, is that they are.

 The Organization for Economic Cooperation and Development (OECD) calculates that the United States has the highest corporate tax rate in the industrialized world at an alarming 39.1%This percentage is calculated using a metric combining the statutory state and federal rates.
 The other 33 members of the OECD have an average corporate tax rate of 24.8%Considering the global average for OECD countries is 24.8%, and the neighbors to the north of the United States are currently at 26.3%, it begs the question: do we blame U.S. companies for leaving the United States to find more favorable tax rates?
 The rational answer is a simple ‘no.’ If a company wants to save roughly 14% a year in taxes as a basic business plan by moving to Canada, then the United States should not strike grievance with the company, but rather the intolerable tax climate that forced them to leave and take money out of the government’s pocket.